Cryptology and Data Secrecy : The Vernam Cipher

 Computationally secure cryptosystems ?

-The use of public key cryptosystems has become commonplace, yet should their widespread presence in itself lead to an unquestioningly trust of the security of data encrypted using these methods?
+The use of public key cryptosystems has become commonplace, yet should their widespread presence in itself lead to an unquestioning trust of the security of data encrypted using these methods?
 How do you know the cryptosystem you use is actually safe?
 Do you understand how it works?
-Do you think if a Government or military intelligence institution such as the National Security Agency had a method of breaking cryptosystems they would announce this fact?
+Do you think if a Government or military intelligence institution had a method of breaking cryptosystems they would announce this fact?
+Though the security of cryptosystems should be a matter of importance to anyone with a healthy mistrust of those drawn to positions of power it is of particular relevance to those activists and dissidents operating within a society ruled by oppressive governments, dictators or power elites.
+The interception and decryption of personal communications can literally be a matter of life or death to these individuals.

 Follow this link for the paper "Randomness and the Netscape Browser" by Ian Goldberg and David Wagner describing their attack on the security of this browser.
 This article provides an excellent introduction to the dangers of using deterministic processes when generating encryption keys.